Leo70kg/engine/README.md

     Build OA with GCC without this issue.

 * Use gprof to examine the performance of the program
 ```
 gprof openarena.x86_64 gmon.out > report.txt
 ```
+## bugs
+* E_AddRefEntityToScene passed a refEntity which has an origin with a NaN component